 True enough.
 But what I mean here is to think like a different person who also happens to be an editor.
-Detach yourself from your work, and look at it critically as an editor.
-Just as the optometrist tries different lens until the patient’s vision is clear, the editor (you) should look for the ways you can make the manuscript as clear and concise as possible.
+Detach yourself from your work and look at it critically as an editor.
+Just as the optometrist tries different lens until the patient’s vision is clear, the editor (you) should look for the ways you can make the manuscript clear and concise.

 As an editor, you must be willing to ruthlessly cut and alter your manuscript in service of the story.
 No line is safe.
 If you ever come to a line or even a single word you think “I can’t change that” then you’re not doing a fair job of editing.
-You might find in the long run that your awesome line doesn’t need to be cut, but you have to be willing to look at it with the red pen in hand and not be afraid to strike that line down.
+You might find in the long run that your awesome line need not be cut, but you have to look at it with the red pen in hand and not be afraid to strike that line down.

 Getting yourself out of the writing frame of mind and into the editing one can be tough.
 This is another good reason to leave some space between finishing the manuscript and starting the editing process.

 Befriend your Characters

 When writing a novel a writer should create living people; people not characters.
 A character is a caricature.Ernest Hemingway